Siege of Antioch: Winter

-Though local Christians brought food to the crusaders they charged extortionate prices.
+Though local Christians brought food to the Crusaders, they charged extortionate prices.
 The famine also affected the horses, and soon only 700 remained.
-The extent to which the crusader army was affected is difficult to gauge, but according to Matthew of Edessa one in five crusaders died from starvation during the siege and the poorer members were probably worse off.
-The famine damaged morale and some knights and soldiers began to desert in January 1098, including Peter the Hermit and William the Carpenter.
+The extent to which the Crusader army was affected is difficult to gauge, but according to 12th century historian Matthew of Edessa one in five crusaders died from starvation during the siege, and the poorer members were probably worse off.
+The famine damaged morale, and some knights and soldiers began to desert in January 1098, including Peter the Hermit and William the Carpenter.
 On hearing of the desertion of such prominent figures, Bohemond despatched a force to bring them back.
 Peter was pardoned while William was berated and made to swear he would remain with the crusade.